jsvibe/vkbd/README.md

 Webpack / Browserify / Babel
 ----------------------------

 There are several ways to use [Webpack](https://webpack.js.org/), [Browserify](http://browserify.org/) or [Babel](https://babeljs.io/).
 For more information on using these tools, please refer to the corresponding project's documentation.
-In the script, including printfy will usually look like this:
+In the script, including vkbd will usually look like this:

 ```js
 import vkbd from 'vkbd';